Elements, parents, and categories in Sage: a primer

 However this must be considered as an implementation detail: if \(C_1\) and \(C_2\) are incomparable categories, then the order in which they appear must be mathematically irrelevant: in particular, the methods foo in \(C_1\) and \(C_2\) must have the same semantic.
 Code should not rely on any specific order, as it is subject to later change.
 Whenever one of the implementations is preferred in some common subcategory of \(C_1\) and \(C_2\), for example for efficiency reasons, the ambiguity should be resolved explicitly by defining a method foo in this category.
 See the method some_elements in the code of the category FiniteCoxeterGroups for an example.

-Since github issue #13589, the C3 algorithm is put under control of some total order on categories.
+Since Issue #13589, the C3 algorithm is put under control of some total order on categories.
 This order is not necessarily meaningful, but it guarantees that C3 always finds a consistent Method Resolution Order.
 For background, see sage.misc.c3_controlled.
 A visible effect is that the order in which categories are specified in C.super_categories(), or in a join category, no longer influences the result of C.all_super_categories().

-Subcategory hook (advanced optimization feature)#
+Subcategory hook (advanced optimization feature)

 The default implementation of the method C.is_subcategory(D) is to look up whether \(D\) appears in C.all_super_categories().
 However, building the list of all the super categories of \(C\) is an expensive operation that is sometimes best avoided.
 For example, if both \(C\) and \(D\) are categories defined over a base, but the bases differ, then one knows right away that they can not be subcategories of each other.